The Troublemaker (album): Release and reception

 The release of the album was cancelled when Atlantic Records felt that the album was not right for the label, which later closed its experimental country music division.
 It was later released by Columbia Records in 1976.
 Nelson signed a contract with the label that gave him total creative control, and the release was well leveraged by the critical and sales success of his 1975 album Red Headed Stranger.
 Upon its release, the album peaked at number one on Billboard's Top Country Albums and at number sixty on the Billboard 200.
 Meanwhile, the single "Uncloudy Day" peaked at number four on Billboard's Hot Country Singles.

 Billboard delivered a favorable review, describing the album as a "powerful LP, that is often lively and uptempo".
-Meanwhile, Stereo Review felt that Nelson "hit it right on the button with his honky-tonk instrumentation".
+Stereo Review felt that Nelson "hit it right on the button with his honky-tonk instrumentation".

 Rolling Stone favored the album, attributing its success to its link with the Outlaw movement.
-Stephen Thomas Erlewine rated the album with four-and-a-half stars out of five.
-He praised the interpretation of the gospel standards with a musicalization similar to Nelson's previous releases, and the selection of the songs that according to the reviewer gave the album a "unique, fresh feel".
+Stephen Thomas Erlewine praised the interpretation of the gospel standards with a musicalization similar to Nelson's previous releases, and the selection of the songs that according to the reviewer gave the album a "unique, fresh feel".